 How common is outsourcing payroll?
 In a recent survey conducted by Robert Half and the Financial Executives Research Foundation1, 39 percent of U.S. companies — more than 10 million businesses — claimed they outsource their payroll processing.
 And 43 percent outsource their payroll tax responsibilities.

-While some businesses opt to handle the payroll function internally—through manual bookkeeping, in-house bookkeeping or payroll software—increasingly, small business owners have come to prefer the expertise of professional payroll providers.
-Outsourcing payroll, they've found, enables them to focus on processes and strategies that directly affect the future of their business.
+While some businesses opt to handle running payroll functions in-house through manual bookkeeping or do-it-yourself payroll apps, small business owners have increasingly come to prefer the expertise of professional payroll providers.

-Regardless of the number of people employed by your business, attending to payroll demands a great deal of time and attention to detail.
-Pay period follows pay period, each time requiring the business owner to input considerable amounts of data and double-check for any keying errors—time taken away from tasks a small business owner must attend to (including service to valued customers).
+No matter how many employees a business has, processing payroll demands a lot of time and attention to detail.
+Pay period follows pay period, each time requiring the business owner or their payroll person to type in large amounts of data and double-check for any keying errors.
+That’s time taken away from critical tasks like building revenue and serving valued customers.